-CRP (cAMP receptor protein) = A protein that binds within an operon's promoter region and enhances the promoter's affinity for RNA polymerase.
+CAP (cAMP activator protein) = A protein that binds within an operon's promoter region and enhances the promoter's affinity for RNA polymerase.

-- When glucose is missing, the cell accumulates cyclic AMP (cAMP), a nucleotide derived from ATP. cAMP activates CAP so that it can bind to the lac promoter. - When glucose concentration rises, glucose catabolism decreases the intracellular concentration of cAMP.
-Thus, cAMP releases CRP.
+• When glucose is missing, the cell accumulates cyclic AMP (cAMP), a nucleotide derived from ATP. cAMP activates CAP so that it can bind to the lac promoter.

+• When glucose concentration rises, glucose catabolism decreases the intracellular concentration of cAMP.